nadsbuhdha/portfolio-project-5/README.md

 ### Epic 5 - Account registration

-* As a user I can sign up to become a registered account user so that I can access the sites registered users functions
+* As a user I can sign up to become a registered account user so that I can access the sites registered users' functions

 * As a registered user I can store my details so that I do not have to continually enter my details such as shipping